 sudo rm -rf /raid0/cassandra/*

-You must clear the data because new nodes have existing data from the initial start with the temporary cluster name and settings.
+You must clear the data because new nodes have existing data from the initial start with the temporary cluster name and token.

 $ sudo service cassandra start